DIYgod/DPlayer/docs/README.md

 ## FAQ

-### Why can't some videos be full screen?
+### Why can't player be full screen?

-If player is contained in a iframe, try adding the allowfullscreen attribute to the iframe.
+If player is contained in a iframe, try adding the `allowfullscreen` attribute to the iframe.

 For full browser support it should look like this: